lopezpdvn/lopezpdvn.github.io/pages/music.md

 ---

 Music is one of my main interests.
-At heart I'm kind of a rhythm guy, so I tend to listen more to metal (progressive, tech, death, etc), EDM and some jazz too.
+At heart I'm kind of a rhythm guy, so I tend to listen more to metal (progressive, tech, death, etc), EDM and some jazz/fusion too.
 I also enjoy ambient and film music among other genres.

 Most of my involvement in music has been passive, meaning listening to music and thinking about it.
 But I also play a few instruments, mostly bass and some guitar too.
-I was a member of the power metal band [HeavenForce](https://www.facebook.com/pages/HeavenForce/112496182123196) and I recorded the bass guitar for their release *In The Gates of Space*.
+I was a member of the power/heavy metal band [HeavenForce](https://www.facebook.com/pages/HeavenForce/112496182123196) and I recorded the bass guitar for their release *In The Gates of Space*.